 Shooting an elopement or small Ireland wedding event is a wedding photojournalist’s dream: a fairly open schedule with lots of breathing space for creativity – it’s just the photographer, the couple, the officiant, and perhaps a few select companions.

-Members are ready to document any themed, quick, secret, or elopement wedding, even if it is a Monday-Thursday ceremony.
+Members are ready to document any themed, quick, justice of the peace, or elopement wedding, even if it is a Monday-Thursday ceremony.
 Search for the “Can Shoot Weddings on Short Notice!” message on the listings below.

-We are anxious to create a picture story chronicling your unique, intimate, casual, small wedding from beginning to end.
+We are anxious to create a picture story chronicling your casual, intimate, outdoor, small wedding from beginning to end.
 In this sense, it is no different from any other event that we have covered.
 The emphasis is on documenting key moments, capturing spontaneous displays of emotion, telling your real love story, as well as creating artistic portraits and details.

 Map of Wedding Photojournalists Serving Ireland Couples

-I’m a documentary wedding photographer based in County Meath, Ireland and I absolutely love what I do.
-I started shooting weddings back in 2002 and it’s been an epic adventure that’s taken me to every single corner of this gorgeous little island I live on.
-I’ve picked up a bunch of awards along the way including a very recent one from the US-based Wedding Photojournalist Association.
+I’m a documentary wedding photographer based in County Meath.
+I started shooting weddings 18 years ago and I absolutely love it.
+My work has taken me to some really amazing places over the years both in Ireland and abroad.
+I’ve picked up a bunch of awards along the way including two recent ones from the US-based Wedding Photojournalist Association.
 My aim when I shoot a wedding is to observe and capture the day as it naturally unfolds.
 I don’t direct anything.
 This allows everyone to relax and just enjoy the moment.
 I love to tell the story of the day, to capture the true atmosphere so that when you look back at my pictures you’ll not only remember how it looked but how it felt.
 A little about myself… I live just 20 km outside Dublin City in the countryside of County Meath with my wife Natalia and my 5-year-old son Zac.
-In my spare time, I love to mountain bike, snowboard and ride my motorcycle.
+In my spare time, I love to mountain bike, snowboard, and ride my motorcycle.
 [County Meath Wedding Photographer]

 I’m a wedding photographer based in Tipperary, Ireland.
 I photograph in a relaxed photo-documentary style mostly without being too obtrusive hopefully.
 I’m available for weddings and elopements all over Ireland.
 Being passionate about photography helps me capture the moments that matter to you, your family and your friends.
 I’m always looking for ways to improve my photography and myself.
 I feel we should try to remain open to ways of improving ourselves either through our work or on other aspects of our selves.
 I shoot using both natural ambient light and I also use flash when I feel the situation requires it, although when using flash I try not to make it seem apparent as this helps me maintain my own preferred style and feel for images that I like to produce.
 I’m available for weddings and elopements all over Ireland.
 I'm also available for destination weddings abroad.
 I work with couples from all backgrounds and cultures.
 Whatever your ethnicity or orientation is, is irrelevant, capturing genuine emotion and love between people is what’s more important to me.
 Outside of photography, my other interests are cooking, travel, keeping fit and the occasional Netflix binge.
 [Tipperary Wedding Photographer]